FedCau: A Proactive Stop Policy for Communication and Computation Efficient Federated Learning: Solution Algorithms

+$C(K)$ is the iteration-cost function representing all the costs the network spends from the beginning of the training until the termination iteration~$K$ and $\beta \in (0,1)$ is the scalarization factor of the multi-objective scalarization method~\cite{boydcnvx}.

+The following lemma states that if $G(K)$ is monotonically decreasing, we can find $k^*$ where $G(K)$ is minimized. \begin{lemma} Consider optimization problem~\eqref{eq: cost-efficient-distributed-optim-3}.
+Let $G(K)$ be a non-increasing function of all $K \le k^*$.
+Then, $k^*$ indicates the index at which the sign of discrete derivation~\cite{weigand2014discrete} of $G(K)$ changes for the first time, i.e.

+\end{lemma} \begin{IEEEproof} See Appendix~A-A in~\cite{mahmoudi2022fedcau}. \end{IEEEproof} In the following section, we present three algorithms to solve optimization problem~\eqref{eq: cost-efficient-distributed-optim-3}.
+First, we discuss the non-causal setting for characterizing the minimizer, then, introduce a causal setting to design algorithms that achieve practical minimizers for convex and non-convex loss functions.
+Finally, we establish the optimality and convergence of the algorithms.

-\subsubsection{Non-causal Setting}
+\subsection{Non-causal Setting}

-One of the simplest approaches to solve~\eqref{eq: cost-efficient-distributed-optim-3} is an exhaustive search over the discrete set $[0,K]$.
-To this end, we should have in advance, namely at time $k=0$, the sequence of $(f(\bw_k))_k$ and $(c_k)_k$ for all $k \in [0,K]$.
-Although $(c_k)_k$ may be known a priory in some use cases, the sequence of parameters $(\bw_k)_k$ and consequently the sequence of $(f(\bw_k))_k$ are not available in advance.
-Our non-causal approach assumes that all these values are available at $k=0$ so it finds $k^\star$ of optimization problem~\eqref{eq: cost-efficient-distributed-optim-3}.
-Clearly, it is an impractical approach, because obtaining the values of $(f(\bw_k))_k$ requires following each iteration $k$ in the gradient descent algorithm while we are supposed to find the optimal termination iteration.
-However, it gives the true minimizer $k^\star$, which we can use later in Section~\ref{sec: numerical_results} to assess the performance of the following causal solution algorithm.
+An ideal approach to solve problem~\eqref{eq: cost-efficient-distributed-optim-3} is an exhaustive search over the discrete set of $K \in [0,+\infty)$.
+However, this approach requires knowing in advance the sequences $(f(\bw_k)){k}$ and $(c_k){k}$ for all $k \in [0,+\infty)$, which is not practical as the sequence of parameters $(\bw_k)_k$, and consequently $(f(\bw_k))_k$, are not available in advance.
+For analytical purposes, our non-causal setting assumes that all these values are available at $k=0$, enabling us to find the ultimate minimizer $k^*$.
+While this approach is not feasible in practice, we investigate it to establish a benchmark for the performance evaluation of subsequent causal solution algorithms (see Section~\ref{sec: numerical_results}).